-9.6.12 - Stop Before Railroad Crossings
+9.6.12 - STOP BEFORE RAILROAD CROSSINGS

-Stop before a railroad crossing if your vehicle:
+Stop before a railroad crossing if your vehicle: Is placarded.
+Carries any amount of chlorine.

-- Is placarded.

-- Carries any amount of chlorine.

-- Has cargo tanks, whether loaded or empty used for hazardous materials.
+Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming.
+Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
 Don't shift gears while crossing the tracks.

-9.7 - Hazardous Materials - Emergencies
+9.7 - Hazardous Materials- Emergencies